appetizermonster/devlog/_posts/2017-08-27-js-var-let-const.md

 You may feel it's something strange. but above codes are all properly working codes becauseof `Function Scope`.

-With `Function Scope`, All variable declarations inside `Function` are all alive along with the function that variables was declared.
+With `Function Scope`, All variable declarations inside function are all alive along with the function that variables was declared.

 ## Hoisting